 After toasting, add enough water to cover the farro by a few inches, plus a pinch of salt.
 For reference, I cooked 1 cup farro and added 3 cups of water plus about 1/8 tsp salt.
 The pot should already be hot from toasting the farro, so it will come to a boil quickly.
 Once boiling, place a lid on the pot, turn the heat down to low, and let it simmer for 20-30 minutes, or until the farro is tender.
 Test the farro starting at about 15-20 minutes to avoid over cooking and to see where you personally like the texture.

 The farro will absorb a lot of the water, but the excess should be drained off.
 You can either use a colander or just carefully tilt the pot while using the lid to hold the grains in place.
 Drain off as much water as possible to prevent it from turning mushy.
 I like to let the farro cool just slightly before fluffing it up with a spoon.

 The farro is now ready to eat, refrigerate, or freeze.
 If freezing the farro, I suggest cooling it completely in the refrigerator before transferring it to a freezer bag, squeezing out as much air as possible, then freezing.

 One of the reasons I bought myself an Instant Pot for Christmas was to make cooking beans and grains fast and easy.
-This farro, on the other hand, cooked on my stove top in just under 20 mintues, so I don’t feel it was worth using the Instant Pot.
-Had I been cooking whole farro, which takes closer to an hour to simmer on the stove top, I would definitely be using my Instant Pot. :)
+This farro, on the other hand, cooked on my stovetop in just under 20 minutes, so I don’t feel it was worth using the Instant Pot.
+Had I been cooking whole farro, which takes closer to an hour to simmer on the stovetop, I would definitely be using my Instant Pot. :)